Fuadqr/Raman-Analyzer-V1.0/README.md

 This work was supported by the **PlasticUnderground Doctoral Network**, funded by the **European Union’s Horizon Europe research and innovation programme** through the **Marie Skłodowska-Curie Actions Doctoral Networks (MSCA-DN)** scheme.

-The views and opinions expressed are those of the author only and do not necessarily reflect those of the European Union or the granting authority.

 ---

 ## Citation